 This brought a shaking of heads and mutterings of, “That ain’t right.”

 “Or how about when Shaun twits out the lie to his lemmings that a white state trooper in Texas raped a black drunk driver and threatened to kill her boy friend who’d showed up at the scene?
 Lucky trooper, his body camera proved she made it all up.
 Still he got a barrage of death threats, and another trooper with the same last name also got death threats based on Shaun King’s propensity to blame white men.
 Think that ain’t racist?
-AND! neither the woman who cooked up the story nor Shaun King charged for all the trouble they caused that man getting a drunk driver off the road as he’s paid to do.”
+AND! neither the woman who cooked up the story nor Shaun King were charged for all the trouble they caused that man for getting a drunk driver off the road as he’s paid to do.”

 Tim said, “Both those mistakes happened in 2018/19, Gene.
 We’re talking about 2020.”

 “Mistakes?
 Am I mistaken that in 2020 Shaun King wants statues and images of Jesus Christ torn down because–he says–they’re a form of white supremacy?”